The Viva Connections Dashboard web part

-We recommend you use the Dashboard web part in a vertical section: Although a vertical section is recommended, the web part can be used in any section in 1, 2, or 3-column layouts.
+We recommend you use the Dashboard web part in a vertical section: Although a vertical section is recommended, the web part can be used in any section in one, two, or three column layouts.
 Here’s an example of a Dashboard web part in a horizontal section:

-The Dashboard web part can be added to any page on your home site: The Dashboard is most useful on your home page, but it is possible to add it to any page on your home site.
+The Dashboard web part can be added to any page on your SharePoint home site: The Dashboard is most useful on your SharePoint home page, but it's possible to add it to any page on your SharePoint home site.
 One practical use for doing this is to experiment with your page layout to see where you think the Dashboard will fit best.
-To do this, just create a copy of your home page and start experimenting.
+To do this, just create a copy of your SharePoint home page and start experimenting.

 The Dashboard web part can be used in sections with a colored background: When editing a section, you can change the background of the section and the cards of the Dashboard will have a different color from that background.

 “See all” appears on the top-right of the Dashboard web part when there are more Dashboard cards available than can be displayed in the Dashboard web part.
 When See all is selected, a page that shows the entire Dashboard is displayed.